Age equality in employment

 Positive action

-If you feel that you have been discriminated against on the grounds of age (or any of the other grounds), you should first talk to your employer to try and resolve the problem.
+If you feel that you have been discriminated against on the grounds of age, there are several steps you can follow.

-Under the Employment Equality Acts 1998–2015, you must make your complaint within 6 months of the last act of discrimination.
-The time limit can be extended by a further 6 months, but only if there is reasonable cause which prevented the complaint from being brought within the normal time limit.
+2. If this doesn’t work, make a complaint to the WRC using the online complaint form.
+You must make your complaint within 6 months of the last act of discrimination.
+The time limit can be extended by a further 6 months, but only if there is valid reason why you could not make the complaint sooner.

 You can read or download a free guide to taking an employment equality case from the Community Law and Mediation (CLM) website.
 CLM also offers free legal information, advice and mediation services.

-Where to make a complaint
+Where to complain

 Irish Human Rights and Equality Commission